Velocidex/Training/modules/capture_the_flag/analysis.md

 Limit by the earliest time

 - Look for interaction with powershell files - see new powershell file created
-- Look for psexec files...
+- Look for `psexec` files...
-- Look for prefetch file
+- Look for `prefetch` file

-- Look for executable files being created - find nosuspicious.exe created in Windows directory - very suspicious!
+- Look for executable files being created - find `notsuspicious.exe` created in Windows directory - very suspicious!
-- search for file with a .key extension - typical tool mark of psexec.
+- search for file with a .key extension - typical tool mark of `psexec`.
 This also tells us where the attacker came from.

 The USN Journal allows us to look back in time
 ```vql